-- Orientation or induction is a technique by which a new employee is rehabilitated into the changed surroundings and introduced to the practices, policies and purpose of the organization. - In an organization, orientation is required for overcoming employee anxiety, reality shocks and for accommodating employees. - To improve the effectiveness of every organization they need to have welltrained and experienced people to perform the activities that have to be done. - If the current or potential job occupant can meet this requirement, training is not important.
-But when this is not the case, it is necessary to raise the skill levels and increase the versatility and adaptability of employees. - The forms and types of employee training methods are interrelated.
-It is difficult, if not impossible, to say which of the methods or combination of methods is more useful than the other. - The lecture is the most formal of training methods and in training terms it means a verbal presentation given before the trainees for instruction and it may be accompanied by visual aids like flipcharts or projections. - In the case study method, it is the case/problem which is the source of learning rather than the trainer.
-All the same this is not to suggest that the trainer has no role to play, as it is the trainer who selects the cases and directs the discussion in a specific line of enquiry.
+- A formal orientation tries to bridge the information gap of the new employee. - In an organization, orientation is required for overcoming employee anxiety, reality shocks and for accommodating employees. - Any organization has an obligation to make the integration of the individual into the organization as smooth and anxiety free as possible. - There is no model induction procedure but each industry develops its own procedures as per its needs. - To improve the effectiveness of every organization they need to have well-trained and experienced people to perform the activities that have to be done. - The forms and types of employee training methods are interrelated.
+It is difficult, if not impossible to say which of the methods or combination of methods is more useful than the other. - The training provided to an employee of an organization for any special purpose is known as special purpose training. - The lecture is the most formal of training methods and in training terms it means a verbal presentation given before the trainees for instruction and it may be accompanied by visual aids like flipcharts or projections.